MHudomalj/CAMP/README.md

 ## Configuration
 Some configuration of the Streamlit CAMP application can be done in CAMP_config.toml.
 You can change the endpoints of the STT, LLM and TTS servers if you deployed them on a separate device.
 This is very useful for development.

+## Dataset
+For the development we used a dataset of transcripts from the popular TV show Friends [character-mining](https://github.com/emorynlp/character-mining).
+You can add a folder "dataset" in this repository and download the [firends_season_01.json](https://github.com/emorynlp/character-mining/blob/master/json/friends_season_01.json) into it, which will enable using the dataset for testing of CAMP in the application by inputting prompts from the dataset as the transcripts to the CAMP application.